Skip to main content

 Graphics at Norwich

-The four Graphics courses (BA Graphic Design, BA Graphic Communication, BA Design for Publishing, and BSc User Experience Design) are taught together in the combined delivery of Year 1.
-The curriculum is specifically designed to support, develop, and allow exploration of subject knowledge appropriate to all course areas.
-The foundational skills, design thinking, problem solving, and communication gained are relevant to all specialisms and are the proven building blocks to success in your chosen subject area.
+The four Graphics courses (BA Graphic Design, BA Graphic Communication, BA Design for Publishing, and BSc User Experience Design) are taught together in the combined delivery of Year 1 Graphics.
+The curriculum is specifically designed to support, develop, and allow exploration of subject knowledge appropriate to all four courses.
+The foundational skills, design thinking, problem solving, and communication skills gained are relevant to all specialisms and are the proven building blocks to success in your chosen subject area.

-The first taught day of your course is Monday 23rd September.
-We are running this as a Wayfinding Week, so that you get to know how things work and settle into your studies.
+The first taught day of your course is Monday 22nd September.
+This is the start of Wayfinding Week; a week of various introductions and orientation sessions, so that you get to know how things work and settle into your studies.

-The timetabled sessions will be made up of half day studio teaching sessions and hour-long tutorials.
+The timetabled sessions will be made up of half-day studio teaching sessions and hour-long tutorials.
 The rest of your time during the week will usually be independent study time for you to research and develop your projects.
+Independent study is a vital aspect of university study, and one of the key steps towards your future employability.

 Individual timetables will be given at the start of the course.
 In addition to sessions on campus, there will also be digital teaching sessions such as pre-recorded briefings and lectures, group seminars and individual tutorials too.
 You will be introduced to all these elements so don’t worry about any of this now!

-On independent study sessions, and days where digital teaching is scheduled, you will be able to access the campus to continue your work as needed, or you can elect to work remotely.
-We will help you plan your time.
+On independent study, and days where online teaching is scheduled, you are able to access the campus to continue your work as needed, or you can elect to work remotely.
+We will help you understand the nuances of your timetable, and also to plan your time.

 You will see that we’ve included some suggestions of things you might like to read, watch and do before you arrive, and provided suggestions about equipment and materials you are likely to need, so please read through the page carefully.